The Legend of Hei: Releases

-The Legend of Hei was released September 2019 in China.
-Its Japanese-language official dub aired in Japan a month afterwards, distributed by Toho Cinemas.
-It was released in the US and Canada with an English dub by Shout!
-Studios in 2021.
+The Legend of Hei was released on 7 September 2019 in China.
+Its Japanese-dubbed version received a theatrical release a month later, distributed by Toho Cinemas.
+It was subsequently released with an English dub by Shout!
+Studios across the US and Canada in 2021.

 Sequel

-A sequel, The Legend of Hei II was released on 18 July 2025 in China and 5 September 2025 in Canada and the US, with a planned release in Japan on 7 November 2025.
+A sequel, The Legend of Hei II, was released on 18 July 2025 in China and on 5 September 2025 in Canada and the US, followed by a release in Japan on 7 November 2025.